 Piano Conversations: Beethoven, LLI-721 – Hours: 6

 Beethoven’s 32 piano sonatas represent not only some of the most celebrated music ever written, but also a revolutionary process that transformed the musical language of the time between the classical and romantic periods.
-This course will discuss his piano works and stylistic evolution in the con- text of his symbolic life story and struggle with deafness.
-It will cover Beethoven’s piano sonatas from his early period through the middle (“heroic”) period to his late, contemplative style, and explain their tremendous impact on piano music as we know it today.
+This course will discuss his piano works and stylistic evolution in the context of his symbolic life story and struggle with deafness.
+It will cover Beethoven; piano sonatas from his early period Through the middle (“heroic”) period to his late, contemplative style, and explain their tremendous impact on piano music as we know it today.
+Join a concert pianist for a live piano performance, CD recordings and a fascinating discussion.
 Tuition waiver applies; seniors pay fee only.

 Piano Conversations: Four Giants of Romantic Music, LLI-662 – Hours: 6

 This class will engage you in the world of music—live piano performances, listening to recordings, and fascinating discussion on the lives and works of four composer geniuses of the Romantic Period.
 These four extraordinary composers were born between the years 1809-1811.
 This course takes a unique look not only at their works, but also at the fascinating way in which their paths intertwined, both socially and artistically.
 Composing, conducting, performing, writing and editing-all four created some of the greatest music in our concert halls today.
 Week 1: Felix Mendelssohn: The Perfect Prodigy; Week 2: Robert Schumann: Music and Madness; Week 3: Fryderyk Chopin: A Fragile Revolutionary; Week 4: Franz Liszt: Rock Star of the 19th Century.
 Tuition waiver applies; seniors pay fee only.